 A beginner’s guide to attracting patients through local search

-There are a few introductory steps to local SEO for your medical office or clinic that can ensure your business listing populates when potential patients begin to search for you on Google.
+There are a few introductory steps to local SEO for your healthcare office or clinic that can ensure your business listing populates when potential patients begin to search for you on Google.
 Whether you’re setting up a business listing for the first time, auditing an existing marketing campaign, or simply displeased with your current search rankings, we can help you set up a solid foundation that will immediately boost your local rankings and allow you to use more advanced SEO tactics in the future.

 Is this guide meant for me?

-You’re in the medical field and would like to establish or improve their local online business listings to attract more patients.
+You’re in the healthcare field and would like to establish or improve their local online business listings to attract more patients.
 You know your way around the Internet, but you’re far from a marketer or digital strategist.
 While it helps to be savvy with SEO from the start, even the first-timers will be able to complete these introductory steps to market their medical office or clinic online.

 Step #1: Google My Business